BishoSBA/TOP-admin-dashboard/README.md

 # Project: Admin Dashboard
-TOP project: [Admin Dashboard](https://bishosba.github.io/project-admin-dashboard/) (TOP stands for [The Odin Project](https:www.theodinproject) which is a self-paced fullstack course.
-I am going through it to supplement my CS university education with practical skills.)
+TOP project: [Admin Dashboard](https://bishosba.github.io/project-admin-dashboard/)

 The frontend code for an admin dashboard using css grid for layout with minimalistic CSS touches